jasonmotylinski/thecurrent/README.md

 The Current posts their playlist by hour or by day to https://www.thecurrent.org/playlist/the-current/2021-01-01.

-The code is broken into the major compontents:
+The code is broken into the major components:

 - __playlist.py__ - Retrieves HTML and parses the song information from https://www.thecurrent.org/playlist/the-current/.
 - __html_tasks.py__ - Tasks to orchestrates HTML retrieval using __playlist.py__